|Position:||Defensive Backs Coach|

-LSU's 2015 secondary featured Mills, who earned first team All-America honors despite missing the first five games of the season with a broken ankle.
-Mills was joined in the secondary by White and safety Jamal Adams, who were both second team All-SEC selections.
-Adams led all defensive back with 67 tackles and four interceptions.
+LSU's 2015 secondary featured Mills, a first team All-America selection despite missing the first five games of the season with a broken ankle.
+Mills was joined in the secondary by White and Adams, who were both second team All-SEC selections.
+Adams led all Tiger defensive backs with 67 tackles and four interceptions.

 In 2014, LSU's secondary featured another young, but talented group as the starting lineup included a true freshman, one sophomore, two juniors and a senior.
 The play of LSU's secondary was prominent in the Tigers leading the SEC in total defense (316.8 yards per game), pass defense (164.2 yards per game) and pass efficiency defense (101.6 rating).
 LSU allowed an SEC-best 10 passing touchdowns in 2014 and the Tigers were the only team in the league to hold teams to fewer than 200 completions.

 LSU ranked No. 4 in the SEC in pass defense in 2013, allowing 197.5 yards per game.
 The Tigers limited opponents to 15 touchdown passes and ranked second in the league in yards allowed per attempt (6.4) and third in the conference in completion percentage at 56.0 percent.